30 September 2018

 Osprey Reef is an isolated seamount in the Coral Sea (13°54.190’S, 146°38.985’E), approximately 220 km east off the north-east coast of Australia, and 125 km from the edge of the Great Barrier Reef.
 Osprey Reef rises vertically from 2400 m to just below the sea surface (up to less than 1 m), and is 25 km in length and 12 km wide, covering an area of about 195 km2.
 The east wall and southern end of the reef are exposed to the prevailing south-east winds, and the north-west corner is the least exposed area.
 The centre of the reef is a lagoon with a maximum depth of 40 m, characterised by sandy substrate scattered with coral bommies throughout.1.

-Along with the rest of the Coral Sea, Osprey Reef is currently (2012) under consideration for marine protected status: but that status might allow fishing which would impact the shark population.
+Along with the rest of the Coral Sea, Osprey Reef is a marine reserve.1

 "A coral Atoll off northern Queensland.
 Unbelievable animals encounters and pristine Corals.